2111-GH-Team-Cake-Capstone/2111-GH-Team-Cake-Capstone/README.md

 ## Try it!
 ### For IOS users:
+1. Fork and clone this repo
+2. run `npm install` in the terminal

 ### For Android users:
 1. Download the Expo app for Android: [Google Play Store](https://play.google.com/store/apps/details?id=host.exp.exponent&hl=en_US&gl=US)